Bell Aliant: Operations

 Currently, the company operates as "Bell Aliant" in Atlantic Canada.
 The Atlantic Canada services were known as simply "Aliant" until summer 2008.
 Similarly, the former Aliant wireless and retail networks initially operated under the "Aliant" brand in Atlantic Canada, albeit now under the direct control of Bell.
 Wireless services transitioned to the Bell brand in April 2008.

 In Atlantic Canada, Bell Aliant's services include high-speed and dial-up internet access, wireline telephone service, and IPTV cable television.
-Its main competitors are the region's incumbent cable providers, EastLink (Nova Scotia, Prince Edward Island, and Newfoundland and Labrador) and Rogers Communications (New Brunswick), who had eroded Bell Aliant's market share until mid-2009, and as of 2015, the unrelated Island Telecom, a fibre optic service provider in Prince Edward Island.
+Its main competitors are the region's incumbent cable providers, EastLink (Nova Scotia, Prince Edward Island, and parts of Newfoundland and Labrador) and Rogers Communications (New Brunswick and Newfoundland and Labrador), who had eroded Bell Aliant's market share until mid-2009, and as of 2015, the unrelated Island Telecom, a fibre optic service provider in Prince Edward Island.

 In 2009 Bell Aliant launched "FibreOp," now marketed under the common Bell parent product name Fibe; as of mid-2011, the service was available to 294,000 homes and businesses in Atlantic Canada.

 Bell Aliant's email service has been excoriated in various media outlets and by customers for service failures and an outdated webmail program.
 A Google News search reveals some of the problems, which have persisted into 2019.